FreeClimb is capable of handling both inbound and outbound SMS messages.

 For more information on the webhooks related to messaging, see SMS.

-The message lifecycle features the following seven states/status values indicating where in the lifecycle a message is:
+The message lifecycle features several status values indicating where in the lifecycle a message is.

 Applies only to outbound messages.
 Messages will be marked as